 These days, following up with the last person you chatted with on the phone doesn’t require dialing *69.
 Instead of digging around your contacts, simply open your keypad and tap the green phone icon.
 Your phone will instantly redial the last number you called.

 Record a Video and Take a Picture at the Same Time

 To snap a photo while filming a video, just press the shutter icon next to the video button.
 One warning, though: Because the photo is taken by the video camera’s sensors, it won’t turn out quite as high-quality as your other images.
+If you’re someone who enjoys taking photos and videos, consider if you might need a ring light.
 Also, you need to know these smartphone repairs you should never pay someone to fix.